 I’ve had some teff flour lying around (who doesn’t?) so I looked online for some recipes that called for this rather exotic flour.
 I stumbled upon several peanut butter teff cookie recipes, and I thought – hey, it doesn’t get any better than that.
-I believe the recipes originate here.
+I believe the recipes originate with Bob’s Red Mill website.

 Do you know anything about teff?
 It’s a very ancient grain used in Ethiopian fermented flatbread called Injera.
 They basically make an enormous plate of it and place the heavily sauced food on top, and everyone around the table breaks off pieces of the spongy bread and uses it to eat the meat and vegetable dish placed on top.